ostifede02/sudoku/README.md

 The class Sudoku contains all the methods and attributes to run the game.
 Each block of the chart above is described by a function within the class.

 ### levels
-In addition the user can choose between three different difficulty levels:
+In addition the user can choose between three different difficulty levels.
 + easy (just to test the program)
 + intermediate
 + hard